Dare County Bulletin

 Town of Kill Devil Hills

-Kill Devil Hills’ Town offices are accessible by appointment only.
+During this social-distancing time, Town offices are accessible by appointment only.
 If you have business with the Town call, email, or visit our website to gain assistance or to schedule an in person appointment.
-Department’s contact information and updates to their daily operations can be found on our website, www.kdhnc.com.
+Department’s contact information, modifications to daily operations/services, Town meeting/event cancellations, and other updates are available on our website, www.kdhnc.com.

-In addition, the Town’s Dry Trash Drop Off and Recycle Center is closed and it will remain closed until further notice.
+In addition, the Town’s Dry Trash Drop Off and Recycle Center is closed until further notice.

 Town of Nags Head

 The Town of Nags Head’s curbside collection of bulk items and brush service has been extended until April 30.
 We will conduct sweeps of the town to remove your items, but please call our Public Works department at 252-441-1122 to be placed on a list to track the date you placed your items in the right of way.

 All of the Town’s offices remain open; however, we are strongly encouraging the public to conduct their business with the Town either via the phone or online.

 If you need to conduct business with the Town’s Public Works Department, please call the office at 242-441-1122 to make arrangements to have staff help you prior to physically visiting the office.
 You will be instructed over the phone on the safest and most efficient way to conduct your business with the Town.
 This also includes use of the bulk item/brush collection yard.

 The playgrounds at Dowdy Park, Town Park, and Whalebone Park remain closed.
 Those parks, as well as the dog park and the skateboard park on the YMCA site, remain open.
 However, we ask that the public follow social distancing guidelines when visiting these properties.

 We are currently working on the method we’ll use to hold our April 15, 2020 Board of Commissioners meeting and will advertise participation information when we have it.